zend-patterns/ZendServer-SystemBootFix/README.md

    Warning!
 The actions supplied by this module are dangerous for your system!
 Use them only with proper guidance or if you know what you're doing!

+   No warranty is provided, no guarantee it works
+   This software may damage your system irrevocably!
 ********************************************************

 This module adds a new page to Zend Server and adds two new actions (not webapi) that make changes to the onboard system-boot snapshot used for reseting configuration.